Banner Image Source Original image held by the Harvard-Yenching Library

 • Foreign-language titles may be translated in the main text and then referred to consistently by either the original or the translated title.

-• For Chinese-language historical sources, provide the modern number for the physical volume (ce 册) in the source used as well as the traditional juan 卷 number and the juan-based page number (which is consistent across modern editions).
+• For Chinese-language historical sources, provide the modern number for the physical volume (ce 册) and modern page numbers in the source used, as well as the traditional juan 卷 number and the juan-based page number (which is consistent across modern editions).
 Even for classical works, such as the Shijing 詩經, provide complete citations to specific editions.
 See, for example, sample note 18.

-• Only use the modern page number (which continues numeration across juan and varies by publisher and edition) if the juan-based page number is not available.
+• Provide the modern page number (which continues numeration across juan and varies by publisher and edition) whenever possible, especially if the juan-based page number is not available.
 See sample note 20a.

 • Similarly, for Korean- and Japanese-language material, use the Asian-language term for “volume” (such as kwŏn or maki), when appropriate, and provide the character at first usage.
 See sample notes 27, 28, 35, and 56.